absmach/magistrala-docs/docs/authorization.md

 ##### Channel Group Relation

 A group serves as a parent entity that can contain both groups and channels as children.
 Child groups, in turn, can consist of further child groups or channels, forming a nested hierarchy.
 Notably, channels, which are distinct entities, cannot have child channels but can connect to multiple things.
 The concept of parentage signifies the relationship between higher-level entities and their subordinate components.
 Ancestors in this system refer to entities higher up in the hierarchy, and while a child group can have multiple ancestors, a channel can only belong to a single parent group.
-This hierarchical arrangement provides a structured and organized framework for managing information within the Magistrala.
+This hierarchical arrangement provides a structured and organized framework for managing information within the SuperMQ.

 Assigning a group as the parent of a channel can be achieved through the following request.